Policies and procedures - a beginner's guide (childminders)

 - What do parents think of your policies?
 Have you asked them to suggest additions or changes?
 Would you consider making them?

-- Have you got copies signed and dated by both you and the parents?
+- Your policies can form part of your contract with families.
+Have you got copies signed and dated by both you and the parents?
 Have you given a copy to the parents?

 - Have you included useful numbers for parents on your policies?
-For example the PACEY information line, Ofsted, social services duty desk?
+For example the PACEY helpline, Ofsted or CIW, social services duty desk?

 Read how outstanding childminder Anne Leach uses policies and procedures in her setting.